gla-rad/ServiceRegistry/README.md

 **net.maritimeconnectivity.serviceregistry.mir.server-url**

-with the api endpoint of the MIR and that should be it!
-Note that the service instances registered in the MIR and the MSR should match, i.e. they should have the same organisation and instance ID MRNs.
+with the API endpoint of the MIR and that should be it!
+Note that for the MSR to successfully retrieve the corresponding certificates, the services registered in the MIR and the service instances in the MSR should match, i.e. they should have the same organisation and instance ID MRNs.

 ## Keycloak Policy Enforcer Configuration - Deprecated